Blueprints

 Type System (TypeSpec)

-TypeSpec is Dogen's type system that defines both the type and behavior of each Blueprint's field.
+TypeSpec is Dogen's type system defining both the type and behavior of Blueprint fields.
 Each TypeSpec requires a Dogen type, and optionally accepts an identifier in parentheses.
 The identifier can reference either an entity or a flavor, providing precise control over how fields are built in the generated client.

 Dogen Types